Baking soda for gray hair

 • Bringing back the pH level of hair and scalp

-• Brighten gray hair naturally
+• Brighten grey hair naturally

 Its alkaline pH loosens/opens hair cuticles.
 This washes out the permanent hair dye every time it is applied to hair.